-The Sudanese Education Fund (SEF) is a 501(c)3 non-profit organization committed to helping South Sudanese Refugees who have resettled in Massachusetts to access educational opportunities.
+Sudanese Education Enrichment for Families (SSEF) is a 501(c)3 non-profit organization committed to helping South Sudanese refugees and their families who have resettled in Massachusetts.

 In 2001 more than 200 of the "Lost Boys and Girls of Sudan" were settled in the Boston area--only a segment of the nearly 4,000 South Sudanese that were resettled in the United States that year.
 They were all survivors of the world's longest civil war, during which more than 2 million people perished and so many were displaced from their homes and families.
 Out of the many volunteers who stepped forward to help this wonderful and diverse community, SEF emerged to provide much needed long-term support for South Sudanese families in Massachusetts.